ItsGeneralButtNaked/ecko/README.md

-# Echo-TTS Kobold GUI
+# ECKO

-Echo-TTS Kobold GUI is a lightweight desktop interface for:
+ECKO is a lightweight desktop interface for:

+* **Echo-TTS** streaming speech synthesis
 * **KoboldCPP** text generation

-* **Echo-TTS** streaming speech synthesis
+## Why did you make this?

+Ive been messing around with LLMs and TTS for a short while.
+Echo got released and there wasn't anything else similar available.
+All the other solutions I tried only connect to the wav output, which on my level of hardware means a grim wait for the audio to generate.
+Additionally, they come with so many other features that are not required for basic turn-based TTS interaction.

+So I just built my own!
+As you can see in the demo videos it is blazing fast without any performance tweaks even on archaic hardware.

 ## Features